lsst/verify/doc/measurement-dev.rst

               # The scalar metric measurement
               self.quantity = np.mean(self.iqr)

-`MeasurementBase.register_extra` method works just like :meth:`MeasurementBase.register_parameter` method.
+`MeasurementBase.register_extra` works just like the :meth:`MeasurementBase.register_parameter` method.
 Specifically, the value of the extra can be set at registration time, or afterwards by setting an instance attribute (shown above).
 An extra can also be registered with a pre-made :class:`~lsst.validate.base.Datum` object.